 Although the NV Act was repealed on 25 August 2017, any offence committed against the NV Act prior to that date remains subject to regulatory actions by the Department.
 Clause 58 of Biodiversity Conservation (Savings and Transitional) Regulation 2017 enables the provisions of the NV Act relating to proceedings for an offence, penalty notices, court orders and remediation orders to continue to apply.

-owns the property
+is the owner of , in th ne

-within the (the Property).
-Table 1 lists relevant land
+(the Property).
+Table 1 lists rel evant land parcels within the

-parcels within the property.
+property.

 Table 1: Land parcels